-The name, however, is a reference to the family's former place of residence, Bouce, in Orne, Normandy
+The name Bussay reached England in the great wave of migration following the Norman Conquest of 1066.
+The Bussay family lived at the parish of Bussey in Hereford.
+The name, however, is a reference to the family's former place of residence, Bouce, in Orne, Normandy.

 Early Origins of the Bussay family

 The surname Bussay was first found in Leicestershire at Wyfordby, a parish, in the union of Melton-Mowbray, hundred of Framland.
 "This place, at the Conquest, was granted to Roger de Bussy, Baron of Tickhill, in the county of York."

 Important Dates for the Bussay family

 This web page shows only a small excerpt of our Bussay research.
 Another 60 words (4 lines of text) are included under the topic Early Bussay History in all our PDF Extended History products and printed products wherever possible.

 Bussay Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Bussay family name include Bussey, Busse, Bushe, Boosie, Boosey, Bowsey, Busey and many more.

 Early Notables of the Bussay family (pre 1700)

 More information is included under the topic Early Bussay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bussay family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Bussay family to immigrate North America: George Bussey who settled in Virginia in 1637; Thomas Bussey settled in Philadelphia in 1774; Roger Bushe settled in Virginia in 1654; Elizabeth Bussie settled in Virginia in 1649.